dinhdiep/MONOD2/README.md

 ### Compare AMF versus MHL

-We can compare the signal to noise levels between a matrix calculated using the average methylation frequency (AMF) and a matrix calculated using the methylation haplotype load (MHL) to demonstrate the advantage of using MHL on heterogenous samples.
+We compared the signal to noise levels between a matrix calculated using the average methylation frequency (AMF) and a matrix calculated using the methylation haplotype load (MHL) to demonstrate the advantage of using MHL on heterogeneous samples.
 The following files are required.

 1. WGBS MHL matrix.
 Example: `ng.3805/WGBS.getHaplo.mhl.mhbs1.0.rmdup_consistent.useSampleID.txt.gz`
 2. WGBS AMF matrix.
 Example: `ng.3805/WGBS.getHaplo.amf.mhbs1.0.rmdup_consistent.useSampleID.txt.gz`